espcarlo27-byte/jce-cyber-lab/README.md

 ## Executive Summary

-The JCE Enterprise-Modeled Security Operations Environment demonstrates the design, deployment, operation, and validation of a structured Security Operations program across network, endpoint, identity, and email layers.
+The JCE Enterprise-Modeled Security Operations Environment demonstrates the design, deployment, operation, and validation of a structured **Security Operations and Incident Response program** across network, endpoint, identity, and email layers.

-This environment is intentionally built to mirror enterprise SOC workflows, emphasizing detection engineering, alert validation, telemetry correlation, and audit-ready documentation.
+This environment mirrors enterprise SOC workflows and emphasizes:

-The program includes:

-- Reproducible attack simulations
-- Detection logic and alert definitions
+- **Alert lifecycle management**
-- Real and symbolic log evidence
+- **Timeline reconstruction and root cause validation**
+- **Cross-layer telemetry correlation (network, endpoint, identity, and email)**
-- MITRE ATT&CK–aligned validation
+- **Detection engineering aligned to MITRE ATT&CK**
-- Structured Issues & Resolutions documentation
+- **Evidence documentation with chain-of-custody awareness**
-- NIST CSF–aligned control mapping
+- **Audit-ready control validation and governance traceability**

 In addition to network and endpoint telemetry, the environment includes: